The Italian legal system is based on civil law.

 Tax-resident commercial partnerships – ie, limited partnerships (società in accomandita semplice) and general partnerships (società in nome collettivo) – are treated as fiscally "transparent" entities for tax purposes.
 Their taxable income, calculated at the level of the partnership, is allocated to the partners proportionally to their contributions in the partnership or, if otherwise established in the by-laws or by a separate agreement, according to their profit entitlements and regardless of the actual distribution of profits.

-Resident companies, as well as resident commercial partnerships, are also subject to Italian local operating profit tax (IRAP) applied at a variable rate starting from 3.9% (the IRAP rate depends, inter alia, on the kind of activities performed and on the regions where the companies operate) on a taxable base equal to the "operating profits" (net value of production) as shown in the profit and loss account.
+Resident companies, as well as resident commercial partnerships, are also subject to Italian local operating profit tax (IRAP) applied at a variable rate starting from 3.9% (the IRAP rate depends, inter alia, on the kind of activities performed and on the regions where the entities operate) on a taxable base equal to the "operating profits" (net value of production) as shown in the profit and loss account.

 Resident companies are taxed on their worldwide income, whilst non-resident entities are subject to IRES only on Italian-sourced income.